aparna308/Clustering_on_countries_for_NGO/README.md

 15. Sort the cluster 1 according to lowest income,lowest GDP, highest inflation,highest fertility,lowest export,lowest imports,highest inflation.
 16. After sorting, get the top 10 counries of this cluster.
       These are the top 10 countries in the most dire need to help from the NGO.
+According to the model created, the 10 countries which need the NGO's help the most are- Myanmar,Burundi,Afghanistan,Nepal,Liberia,Malawi,Comoros,Gambia,Guinea and Kenya